gangdong/gangdong.github.io/_posts/2020-01-09-Fingerprint-impl-AN8.0.markdown

 [IBiometricsFingerprint.hal](https://www.androidos.net.cn/android/8.0.0_r4/xref/hardware/interfaces/biometrics/fingerprint/2.1/IBiometricsFingerprint.hal)|root/hardware/interfaces/biometrics/fingerprint/2.1|
 [IBiometricsFingerprintClientCallback.hal](https://www.androidos.net.cn/android/8.0.0_r4/xref/hardware/interfaces/biometrics/fingerprint/2.1/IBiometricsFingerprintClientCallback.hal)|root/hardware/interfaces/biometrics/fingerprint/2.1|

-Now, I think the main difference of the fingerprint framework on Android 8.0 has been introduced and if you have further questions, you can ask at comment box, I will reply to you as soon as I can.
+Now, I think the main difference of the fingerprint framework on Android 8.0 has been introduced and if you have further questions, you can ask in the comment box, I will reply to you as soon as I can.